jeffreylanters/unity-nest-utilities-client/README.md

 }
 ```

 To confirm a request was successful, or get the response body of it, use the GetResponse method after sending your Request.
-When something went wrong, a request exception will be thrown containing information tp debug the problem.
+When something went wrong, a request exception will be thrown containing information to debug the problem.
 Use the GetRawResponse method in order to get the raw response data, this method can also throw an exception.

 ```csharp
 public class TestComponent : MonoBehaviour {